ksarkies/XBee-Acquisition/gEDA-XBee-Test/README.md

 ### xbee-node-attiny4313

-This board is similar to the above but analogue input is taken directly to the XBee as the ATTiny4313 does not have analogue capability.
+This board is similar to the above but analogue input is taken directly to the XBee AD1 input pin as the ATTiny4313 does not have analogue capability.

 ### xbee-node-serial

 This board is intended for use with End devices.
 It provides an external serial output at RS-232 levels and a 6V or more power input via on-board regulators.

-Three LEDs are provided:
+Four LEDs are provided:
 * Green     On/Sleep.
-* Yellow    Sleep_RQ status.
+* Orange    Sleep_RQ status.
 * Red       Power.
+* Yellow    Association.

-Three switches are also provided
+Three switches are also provided:

 * Sleep_RQ toggle (located on the prototype board against the LEDs).
+When the XBee is asleep, toggle high then low to wake it to a new round of wake time.
 * Commissioning momentary-on button (located on the prototype board in front of the XBee).
 * Reset momentary-on button (located on the prototype board near the XBee pin 1).

 K. Sarkies